Enroll in the Power of X Program

 - On-demand treatment and control of bleeding episodes

-- Perioperative management of bleeding in patients with mild hereditary factor X deficiency
+- Perioperative management of bleeding in patients with mild, moderate and severe hereditary factor X deficiency

 Important Safety Information for COAGADEX

 Allergic type hypersensitivity reactions, including anaphylaxis, are possible with COAGADEX.
 If symptoms occur, patients should discontinue use of the product immediately, contact their physician, and administer appropriate treatment.

 The formation of neutralizing antibodies (inhibitors) to factor X is a possible complication in the management of individuals with factor X deficiency.
 Carefully monitor patients taking COAGADEX for the development of inhibitors by appropriate clinical observations and laboratory tests.